Ryan Pace: New Orleans Saints

+Chicago Bears

 In 2015, Pace was offered an interview for the general manager position by the New York Jets, but declined.
 He was later interviewed by the Chicago Bears for the general manager position on January 7, and was hired the next day.
 At 37 years of age at the time of his hiring, Pace was the youngest general manager in the NFL.
 To replace the fired Marc Trestman, Pace hired John Fox as the Bears' head coach.
 Pace's first draft as Bears general manager saw him select Kevin White in the first round.
 After a 3–13 season in 2016 that gave the Bears the third-overall pick in the 2017 NFL draft, Pace moved up a spot in a trade with the San Francisco 49ers to draft quarterback Mitchell Trubisky.
 Trubisky was the franchise's highest draft pick since 1951 and the highest it had taken a quarterback at that point.
 In Pace's first three years and the stretch of Fox's tenure, the Bears went 14–34, leading to Fox's firing after the 2017 season.

 After Fox's firing, Pace hired Matt Nagy as Chicago's next head coach in 2018.
 Before the season, the Bears traded their 2019 and 2020 first round draft picks for star Oakland Raiders outside linebacker Khalil Mack and made him the highest-paid defensive player in NFL history.
 That year, the Bears went 12–4 to win the NFC North for the first time since 2010, while Eddie Jackson and Tarik Cohen, two fourth-round picks Pace made in 2017, were named All-Pro.
 Trubisky was named to the Pro Bowl as well.
 Pace was eventually named Executive of the Year by the Sporting News, becoming the third Bears general manager to win the award after George Halas in 1956 and Michael McCaskey in 1985.

 The Bears had the 20th overall pick in the 2021 NFL draft.
 Pace moved up nine spots in the first round in a trade with the New York Giants to select quarterback Justin Fields.
 After a 6–11 2021 campaign, Pace and Nagy were fired on January 10, 2022.
 In seven seasons under Pace, Chicago went 48–65 with two playoff appearances (0–2 in playoff games).
 Following his exit, he released a statement of gratitude that described the news as "the tough part" of his occupation but he was "proud to have poured absolutely everything into making the Chicago Bears a better football team every single day".